-(v) The Company effects a Distribution Transaction, in which case the Conversion Rate in effect immediately prior to the effective date of the Distribution Transaction shall be adjusted based on the following formula:

-$CR1 = CR0 \times [(FMV + MP0) / MP0]$

-CR0 = the Conversion Rate in effect immediately prior to the close of business on the effective date of the Distribution Transaction

-CR1 = the new Conversion Rate in effect immediately after the close of business on the effective date of the Distribution Transaction

-FMV = the arithmetic average of the volume-weighted average prices for a share of the capital stock or other interest distributed to holders of Common Stock on the principal United States securities exchange or automated quotation system on which such capital stock or other interest trades, as reported by Bloomberg (or, if Bloomberg ceases to publish such price, any successor service chosen by the Company) in respect of the period from the open of trading on the relevant Trading Day until the close of trading on such Trading Day (or if such volume-weighted average price is unavailable, the market price of one share of such capital stock or other interest on such Trading Day determined, using a volume-weighted average method, by an Independent Financial Advisor retained for such purpose by the Company), for each of the ten consecutive full Trading Days commencing with, and including, the effective date of the Distribution Transaction

-MPO = the arithmetic average of the VWAP per share of Common Stock for each of the ten (10) consecutive full Trading Days commencing on, and including, the effective date of the Distribution Transaction
+- (v) The Company effects a Distribution Transaction, in which case the Conversion Rate in effect immediately prior to the effective date of the Distribution Transaction shall be adjusted based on the following formula: - $CR_1 = CR_0 \times [(FMV + MP_0) / MP_0]$ - CR0 = the Conversion Rate in effect immediately prior to the close of business on the effective date of the Distribution Transaction - CR1 = the new Conversion Rate in effect immediately after the close of business on the effective date of the Distribution Transaction - FMV = the arithmetic average of the volume-weighted average prices for a share of the capital stock or other interest distributed to holders of Common Stock on the principal United States securities exchange or automated quotation system on which such capital stock or other interest trades, as reported by Bloomberg (or, if Bloomberg ceases to publish such price, any successor service chosen by the Company) in respect of the period from the open of trading on the relevant Trading Day until the close of trading on such Trading Day (or if such volume-weighted average price is unavailable, the market price of one share of such capital stock or other interest on such Trading Day determined, using a volume-weighted average method, by an Independent Financial Advisor retained for such purpose by the Company), for each of the ten consecutive full Trading Days commencing with, and including, the effective date of the Distribution Transaction - MPO = the arithmetic average of the VWAP per share of Common Stock for each of the ten (10) consecutive full Trading Days commencing on, and including, the effective date of the Distribution Transaction

 Such adjustment shall become effective immediately following the close of business on the effective date of the Distribution Transaction.
-If an adjustment to the Conversion Rate is required under this $\underline{\text{Section } 11(\underline{a})(\underline{v})}$, delivery of any additional shares of Common Stock that may be deliverable upon conversion as a result of an adjustment required under this $\underline{\text{Section } 11(\underline{a})(\underline{v})}$ shall be delayed to the extent necessary in order to complete the calculations provided for in this $\underline{\text{Section } 11(\underline{a})(\underline{v})}$.
+If an adjustment to the Conversion Rate is required under this $\underline{\text{Section 11}(\underline{a})(\underline{v})}$, delivery of any additional shares of Common Stock that may be deliverable upon conversion as a result of an adjustment required under this $\underline{\text{Section 11}(\underline{a})(\underline{v})}$ shall be delayed to the extent necessary in order to complete the calculations provided for in this $\underline{\text{Section 11}(\underline{a})(\underline{v})}$.

-(vi) The Company makes a cash dividend or distribution to all or substantially all holders of the Common Stock, the Conversion Rate shall be adjusted based on the following formula:

-$CR_1 = CR_0 \times [SP_0 / (SP_0 - C)]$

-CR0 = the Conversion Rate in effect immediately prior to the close of business on the Record Date for such dividend or distribution

-CR1 = the new Conversion Rate in effect immediately after the close of business on the Record Date for such dividend or distribution dividend or distribution is made to holders of Common Stock, but without requiring such holder to convert its shares of Series A Preferred Stock, in respect of each share of Series A Preferred Stock held by such holder, the amount of cash such holder would have received had such holder owned a number of shares of Common Stock equal to the Conversion Rate on the Record Date for such dividend or distribution
+- (vi) The Company makes a cash dividend or distribution to all or substantially all holders of the Common Stock, the Conversion Rate shall be adjusted based on the following formula: - $CR_1 = CR_0 \times [SP_0 / (SP_0 C)]$ - CR0 = the Conversion Rate in effect immediately prior to the close of business on the Record Date for such dividend or distribution - CR1 = the new Conversion Rate in effect immediately after the close of business on the Record Date for such dividend or distribution - SP0 = the Current Market Price as of the Record Date for such dividend or distribution - C = the amount in cash per share of Common Stock the Company distributes to all or substantially all holders of its Common Stock; provided that, if C is equal or greater than SPo, then in lieu of the foregoing adjustment, the Company shall pay to each holder of Series A Preferred Stock on the date the applicable cash dividend or distribution is made to holders of Common Stock, but without requiring such holder to convert its shares of Series A Preferred Stock, in respect of each share of Series A Preferred Stock held by such holder, the amount of cash such holder would have received had such holder owned a number of shares of Common Stock equal to the Conversion Rate on the Record Date for such dividend or distribution